History of the Boston Bruins: Return to contention and sixth Stanley Cup championship (2010–2015)

 The Bruins battled the Montreal Canadiens for leadership in the Northeast Division all season, before a loss to the Ottawa Senators in a make-up game following the Boston Marathon bombing on April 28 gave the Canadiens the division title.
 Boston settled for fourth place in the Eastern Conference standings with 62 points.
 On April 2, the Bruins acquired former All-Star Jaromir Jagr from the Dallas Stars, after failing to acquire Jarome Iginla from the Calgary Flames.
 Jagr would end up being a winger for the Patrice Bergeron–Brad Marchand forward line, as usual winger Tyler Seguin was transferred to the third line with Chris Kelly and Rich Peverley, to give a more even scoring threat across all four forward lines for the Bruins.

 In the opening round of the 2013 playoffs, the Bruins took on the Toronto Maple Leafs.
 After leading the series 3–1 with a pair of wins in Toronto, the Maple Leafs won Games 5 and 6 to force Game 7 in Boston.
 Toronto led 4–1 in the third period of the decider, before the Bruins came back late with three goals.
 A goal from Nathan Horton 9:18 into the period cut the deficit to two, but the Bruins were unable to cut more into the lead until late in the period, when Milan Lucic and Patrice Bergeron scored at 18:38 and 19:09 respectively with the goalie pulled to tie the game at four.
 Bergeron would score again in overtime, netting the series winner to eliminate the Maple Leafs.
 Boston's Game 7 win marked the first time a team came back from a three-goal deficit in the third period to win a playoff game.
 In the second round, Boston led 3–0 against the New York Rangers before winning the series in five games.
 Boston then defeated the Pittsburgh Penguins in the Eastern Conference Finals in a four-game sweep to advance to the Stanley Cup Finals.
-In the Finals, they faced the Chicago Blackhawks.
+In the Finals, they faced the Presidents’ Trophy-winning Chicago Blackhawks.
 The Bruins fell in six games, with three going into overtime, including an epic Game 1 in which a third overtime period was needed before it was settled.
 The only game Boston lost by more than one goal was Game 5 in which Chicago scored on an empty net in the last 17 seconds.